Here is a quick recap of industry related headlines over the last week:

 Since the start of the pandemic, we have been observing different trends in both wholesale and retail prices (see graph below).

-The graph below shows this retail / wholesale dynamic since the start of the year.
-Prices are indexed to the first week.
+The graph below captures this retail / wholesale dynamic since the start of the year.
+Prices are indexed to the first week of the year.
 The black line is Black Book’s Retention Index (not adjusted for seasonality).
-It is calculated using Black Book’s published Wholesale Average value on two- to six-year-old used vehicles, as a percent of original typically-equipped MSRP.
+It is calculated using Black Book’s published Wholesale Average value on two- to six-year-old used vehicles, as a percent of original typically equipped MSRP.
 It is weighted based on registration volume and adjusted for vehicle age, mileage, and condition.
-The blue line is a retail index – average listing price of available retail inventory adjusted for mileage.
+The blue line is a retail index – the average listing price of available retail inventory adjusted for mileage.

 New Vehicles Sales Outlook

-Overall, new vehicle sales were down 21.5% during the first eight months of the year compared to last year (with a 19% YOY decline in July).
-The graph below shows our current projections for new vehicles sales for the remainder of 2020.
+Overall, new vehicle sales were down 17% during the first nine months of the year compared to last year (with a 6% YOY increase in September and 1% increase in October mainly due to strong retail sales).

-Our New Vehicle Sales Outlook was updated this week based on stronger than expected August sales numbers.
-Due to continuous production disruptions and much weaker demand due to the economic slow-down, we project a 22% drop (compared to pre-COVID-19 projections) in new sales in 2020 to 13.2mm units in our base economic scenario.
+Our New Vehicle Sales Outlook was updated based on stronger than expected August through October sales numbers.
+Due to continuous production disruptions, and much weaker demand due to the economic slow-down, we project at most 20% drop (compared to pre-COVID-19 projections) in new sales in 2020 to at least 13.6mm units in our base economic scenario.